Foster Care

 Are you thinking about becoming a foster parent?
 If so, we would like to tell you about the possibilities.
 Foster care can be done in different ways.
 You can care for a child full-time (day and night), but also only on weekends or during vacations (part-time foster care).

-If you are not yet an official foster parent, a foster care organization first investigates whether foster parenting suits you.
-They guide you through this process and apply for a Certificate of No Objection from the Child Protection Council.
-As a foster parent, you will receive compensation for the care you provide.
+If you are not yet an official foster parent, a foster care organization will first assess whether foster parenting is suitable for you.
+They will guide you through this process and request a Declaration of No Objection from the Child Protection Board.
+As a foster parent Health you will receive compensation for Health provide.
 You will also always receive support and guidance from a professional foster care provider.

 Want to learn more about foster care?
 Then visit www.pleegzorg.nl